alek5k/ur_modern_driver/README.md

+# ur_modern_driver fork
+This fork has been implemented due to kinetic breaking changes to ur_modern_driver, based on a discussion found at https://github.com/ThomasTimm/ur_modern_driver/issues/58

+swapped every instance of ->hardware_interface for ->type in ur_hardware_interface

 # ur_modern_driver

 A new driver for the UR3/UR5/UR10 robot arms from Universal Robots.
 It is designed to replace the old driver transparently, while solving some issues, improving usability as well as enabling compatibility  of ros_control.